Clear Thinking In Uncertainty

 • Am I reacting to facts, or to assumptions?

-This doesn’t guarantee perfect decisions.
+It doesn’t guarantee perfect decisions.
 But it helps you avoid being pulled off course by reactions that don’t hold up under closer thought.

 Thinking Clearly When You Don’t Have Certainty